wormhole-foundation/wormhole-docs/learn/infrastructure/vaas.md

 Tokens are transferred from one chain to another using a lockup/mint and burn/unlock mechanism.
 While many bridges work on this basic premise, this implementation achieves this by relying on the generic message-passing protocol provided by Wormhole to support routing the lock and burn events from one chain to another.
 This makes Wormhole's token bridge ultimately chain-agnostic.
 An implementation can be quickly incorporated into the network if a Wormhole contract exists on the chain we wish to transfer to.
 Due to the generic message-passing nature of Wormhole, programs emitting messages do not need to know anything about the implementation details of any other chain.

-To transfer tokens from A to B, we must lock the tokens on A and mint them on B. The tokens on A must be proven to be locked before the minting can occur on B. To facilitate this process, chain A first locks the tokens and emits a message indicating that the locking has been completed.
+To transfer tokens from Chain A to Chain B, we must lock them on A and mint them on B. The tokens on A must be proven to be locked before the minting can occur on B. To facilitate this process, Chain A first locks the tokens and emits a message indicating that the locking has been completed.
 This message has the following structure and is referred to as a transfer message:

 - `payload_id = 1` ++"u8"++ - token transfer
 - `amount` ++"u256"++ - amount of tokens being transferred